grygy/pv217-microservices-materials/03/README.md

 When you run this command, you should be able to generated classes in `flight-cancellation-api/target/generated-sources/grpc/cz/muni/fi/proto` directory.
 Check if they are there.
 This files will be used in `passenger-service` to implement gRPC service and in `flight-service` to implement gRPC stub.

 If you are using IntelliJ, run `mvn compile` from IDE Maven plugin under lifecycle.
 Idea has problem of recognizing generated classes.
 Or reload all maven projects.

+It is also possible to run compile elsewhere and just mark the generated sources as sources dir by right click.

 ### 3. Implement `FlightCancellationService`